 Make sure you undertake your pruning as soon as you start to notice the shoots appear.
 The longer you leave the pruning, the more energy the plant diverts into growing the sprouts.

-What Are the Disease and Pests Affecting Weeping Cherry Trees?
+Pests Affecting Weeping Cherry Trees

 Weeping cherry trees do experience a few issues with pests and diseases during the growing season.
 Trees planted in flowerbeds are more prone to disease than those in pots.
 However, all planting locations are at risk of contamination, and the gardener needs to ensure they keep a close eye on the tree throughout the year.